 Yes, fireplaces are capable of starting a house fire!
 Many people don't realize the possible dangers fireplaces pose.
 These dangers can be caused by such things as lack of maintenance or incorrect installation.
-According to a 2008 study by the National Fire Protection Agency, 24,300 fireplace fires in the US caused $246,000,000 in damage.
-Of those, only 23% were caused by creosote buildup in the chimneys which means most of the fires in the 2008 study started from other causes.
+According to the National Fire Protection Agency (NFPA) more than 25,000 chimney fires cause $120 million in damage nationwide..

 Fireplace types vary and include wood burning fireplaces, gas burning fireplaces, and pellet stoves.
 Most fireplaces installed today have metal inserts that attach to a metal chimney.
 The metal remains behind the nice brick or stone facade and the outside chimney chase.
 Older fireplaces have a clay liner.

 Chimneys vary by the type of fireplace.
 Gas fireplaces use different venting than wood burning units.
 Wood fireplaces burn much hotter than gas units, reaching 2,000 degrees.
 This level of heat can ignite other combustible material located near the fireplace.